ArduPilot/ardupilot_wiki/dev/source/docs/turnkey-companion-computer-solutions.rst

 .. figure:: https://horizon31.com/wp-content/uploads/2021/08/IMG_7517-600x534.jpg
    :target:  https://horizon31.com/product/pixc4-pi/

-The `PixC4-Pi <https://horizon31.com/product/pixc4-pi/>`__ is a professional-quality NDAA Compliant Flight Management Unit (FMUv5) which supports Ardupilot and is tightly integrated with a Raspberry Pi 4 compute module and peripheral support system (USB, MIPI, Ethernet, M.2 slot, etc.).
+The `PixC4-Pi <https://horizon31.com/product/pixc4-pi/>`__ is a professional-quality NDAA Compliant Flight Management Unit (FMUv5) which supports ArduPilot and is tightly integrated with a Raspberry Pi 4 compute module and peripheral support system (USB, MIPI, Ethernet, M.2 slot, etc.).
 The PixC4-Pi is about the size of a business card (84x42mm) and weighs 67g (with heatsink).
 The PixC4-Pi includes the same software stack as the PixC4-Jetson, with the primary difference being the PixC4-Pi does not support h.265 encoding, only h.264.

 UAVcast-Pro - Raspberry Pi software for LTE / WiFi Drones